Last Updated on February 28, 2023 by andrewshih

 - Make sure what you write is a project, not an operation.
 Make sure you understand the difference between a project and an operation.
 PMI defines a project as “a temporary endeavor to create a product, service, or result.”

 - Pick projects that you manage and lead the project.
-You should select projects that you took a leadership role and managed the project, not just a participant or coordinator role.
+You should select projects in that you took a leadership role and managed the project, not just a participant or coordinator role.

 PMP Application Overlapping Projects